arm00n/JsonAsAsset/README.md

 > [!TIP]
 > Please make sure you have the plugin in your project's directory and not in the Engine.

 Before we can launch Local Fetch and begin working on automated references, you need to input all the information about your game first.
-This is necessary because CUE4Parse requires this information to set up file providers and start reading the game files.

 Many of these settings are similar to FModel, but make sure to manually select a file or directory using UE's file selector.